Chart Color Schemes

 Doncaster lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, a significant population increase in the top quartile of national areas is forecast, with the area expected to grow by 10,613 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 36.2% in total over the 17 years.
+Regarding demographic trends, a significant population increase in the top quartile of national areas is forecast, with the area expected to grow by 10,613 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 36.2% in total over the 17 years.

 Frequently Asked Questions - Population